ampleforth/token-geyser-v2/frontend/README.md

 ### List of Geysers

-Under `src/config/geyser.ts`, it is possible to add or remove geysers that will be shown in the UI.
+Under `src/config/app.ts`, it is possible to add or remove geysers that will be shown in the UI.
-To add a geyser, append an object with the following properties to the `mainnetGeyserConfig` object:
+To add a geyser, append an object with the following properties to the `geyserList` object:

 ```
 name: string